-Maintaining the black coat colour:
+Maintaining the black coat color:

 Too much zinc in the diet may cause a copper deficiency, which, in turn, can cause an iron deficiency.
-As a result of the copper deficiency, you end up with above.
+As a result of the copper deficiency, you end up with the above.

-Thyroid, Kidneys, and Liver:
+Thyroid, kidneys, and liver:

 Should I just give my cat tyrosine if its coat is turning reddish?

 Before you rush out and start adding things to your cat’s diet, please check with your veterinarian first.
-Many other factors can influence a cat’s colouring.
+Many other factors can influence a cat’s coloring.
 Never supplement your cat’s diet without consultation with your veterinarian.

 What you can do:

-- Cats with liver, kidney or thyroid disease
+- Cats with liver, kidney, or thyroid disease

 - Pregnant cats